Election Day · September 16, 2026

 New President Takes Over — Changes Begin Immediately

-Kevin Johnson assumes the presidency.
+Kevin Johnson assumes the presidency and makes himself sole signer of checks — violating all proper financial controls.
 Existing property management terminated.
 Independent legal counsel replaced.
-The president proposes holding three simultaneous paid roles: Board President, Property Manager, and Insurance Broker — creating potential conflicts of interest.
+Johnson takes on three simultaneous paid roles: Board President, Property Manager (through his unlicensed company Access Point), and Insurance Broker.
+Employees of his company are placed on the association payroll.
+Other board members are driven out through a pattern of impassively talking over concerns, ignoring objections, and misrepresenting facts.
 A property management contract (~$150K/yr) is executed without evidence of competing bids, board approval, or required LCAM licensure.

-⚠ Three paid roles, no competing bids documented
+⚠ Sole check signer · Three paid roles · No competing bids

 Spring 2025 · Compliance Concerns